CESARBR/tizenreader/README.md

 tizenreader
 ===========

-An simple RSS reader for Tizen Smartphones
+A simple RSS reader for Tizen Smartphones.